the Heavy Grail

 At every step in the process of its creation, I've chosen the pursuit of perfection over cost or expediency, because there is no point investing so much into solving one of the hardest problems in the keyboard world and not doing it properly.
 The result is a quixotic exercise in lavish keyboard overkill—but that, of course, is just as I would have it.

-Custom injection-molded, hand-polished switch plate
+Custom injection-molded, hand-polished switch plate, Made in the USA

 The most difficult part of making an HHKB housing is that, unlike all other Topre keyboards, its stock plate is integrated with its stock housing; they're a single piece of plastic.
 The HHKB switch plate thus can't simply be transplanted into one of my housings like the switch plate for others of my aftermarket housings.

 This has meant my needing to re-create an entirely new plate from scratch with all the features of the original, minus the surrounding plastic housing.
 The only hitch is that the original part is one of the most intricate, fussy, hyper-engineered, and complex single-piece injection-molded parts I've ever seen.
 And when it comes to the feel of using a keyboard, my tests show that measurements off by even 0.1mm can perceptibly alter the feel and sound of a switch mechanism.

 The geometry of my switch plates includes "slider housings" with mating surfaces that the HHKB sliders rub against during each keystroke.
 I have insisted that these be as smooth as physically possible to provide the optimal tactile and acoustic experience.
 In order to achieve this, I've had to work closely with the makers of the steel injection tooling (here in the USA) to create a special complex mold with 120 removable inserts that allow us to get deep inside the recesses of these slider housings to meticulously hand-polish each mating surface up to an uber-smooth mirror finish.
 Not only was this stupid expensive; developing this plate took literally years.